 Jones Research Lab

-Angela M. Jones, PhD, is an Assistant Professor in the School of Criminal Justice at Texas State University.
+Angela M. Jones, PhD, is an Assistant Professor in the School of Criminal Justice and Criminology at Texas State University.
 She joined the faculty in 2016 after serving as a Post-Doctoral Research Associate at Barnard College, Columbia University.
 She earned her Ph.D. in Psychology from the Graduate Center, CUNY in 2015.
 Her research interests lie at the intersection of psychology and the legal system.
 She has explored errors in memory and decision making (e.g., eyewitnesses, jurors) that can lead to wrongful convictions and methods to reduce such errors.